hzeller/beagleg/README.md

 done in the PRU.
 The host program needs less than 1% CPU-time processing a typical G-Code file.

-The `machine-control` program is parsing G-Code, extracting axes moves and enqueues them to the realtime unit.
+The main `machine-control` program is parsing G-Code, extracting axes moves and enqueues them to the realtime unit.
+It can receive G-Code from a file or socket.

 ## APIs
-The functionality is encapsulated in independently usable APIs.
+The functionality is implemented in a stack of independently usable APIs.

    - [gcode-parser.h](./gcode-parser.h) : C-API for parsing
       [G-Code](./G-code.md) that calls callback parse events, while taking